 About 19.4 million visits were made to physicians’ offices in 2003 because of a knee problem (Source: National Center for Helath Statistics; Centers for Disease Control and Prevention; 2003 National Ambulatory Medical Care Survey.)
-It was the most common reason for visiting orthopaedic surgeons.
+It was the most common reason for visiting orthopedic surgeons.

 There are many components to the knee making it vulnerable for various types of injuries.
 Many injuries are successfully treated conservatively, while others require surgery to correct.
 Here are some facts about the knee from the American Academy of Orthopaedic Surgeons.